jhortale/jhortale/README.md

 My name is Joao and I am a Fullstack Web Developer.
 Passionate about tecnologies 💻. and music 🎧!

-- In 💜 with  Node.js and React.js language.
+- In 💜 with  Node.js and React.js.
 - 📚  Learning about Microservices, CI/CD, Docker, Kubernetes and software architecture.
 - 📫  Please do not hesitate to contact me.